Wasted Evangelism

 “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.”

-We exist at a time when the Cheshire cat smile of these Beatitudes exist (in vague social and cultural forms and weak values and even as political correctness), but the cat (i.e., the intent Jesus had in the first place) is all gone.
+We exist at a time when the Cheshire cat smile of these Beatitudes exist (in vague social and cultural forms and weak values and virtues, and, even, as political correctness); but the cat (i.e., the intent Jesus had in the first place) is all gone.

-These verses, Matthew 5:3-12 (above), were the most oft quoted, referred to, and referenced NT texts in the first 150 years.
-They were the call (invitation) to the faith, the test of the faithful, and the bane and annoyance of existing powers.
+These verses, Matthew 5:3-12 (above), were the most oft quoted, referred to, and referenced New Testament texts in the first 150 years of the church.
+They were the call (invitation) to the faith, the test of faithfulness, and the bane and annoyance of existing powers.
 You want to know how Christianity spread so rapidly and the church increased beyond imagination in the first 150 years--they actually believed the Beatitudes.
+And, did them.

-The early believers, mostly poor and lacking resources, small and powerless and often hidden, lived the life they (that is, the Beatitudes) described, endured attacks against the message they implied, and as a result out-lived an empire.
+The early believers, mostly poor and lacking resources, small and powerless and often hidden, lived the life the Beatitudes described, endured attacks against the message they implied, and, as a result, out-lived an empire.
 Our problem now, is we like the smile but care not the cat has disappeared.
 We've turned much of the

 Beatitudes 180° degrees from their original intent that they no longer slay us nor confront the culture (or the church) with all its social hierarchy and status, its vertical world.
-The Beatitudes are interpreted and used in ways so that the rich, famous, elite, the educated, the privileged and advantaged are comforted to think that they are, as well, “poor in spirit," so they get to keep their advantage (as long as they recognize their spiritual poverty) and continue in the culture and social structures that gave them that advantage.
+The Beatitudes are interpreted and used in ways so that the rich, famous, elite, the educated, the privileged and advantaged are comforted to think that they are, as well, “poor in spirit," so they get to keep their privilege and advantage (as long as they recognize their "spiritual poverty").
+The privileged get to continue in the culture and social structures that gave them their advantage.
 Heck, theirs is the kingdom!
 Now and in the future.
 Who wouldn't want that deal?

 Picture

 How do the rich, affluent, powerful, and wealthy break and destroy the idols that blind them and make them deaf?
-They accept the invitation to a kingdom, the kingdom of heaven, where the poor in spirit (the actual poor among them, the outcasts, marginal, uneducated, the sick, infirmed, and afflicted, and mentally unstable; cf. Matthew 4:24-5:1), those who mourn for lack of recourses, and the meek, that is the powerless, have the kingdom, will be comforted, and shall inherit the earth.
-This is the kingdom to which the rich, affluent, wealthy, the advantaged, that is the powerful and resource-rich are invited.
+They accept the invitation to a kingdom, the kingdom of heaven, where the poor in spirit (the actual poor among them, the outcasts, marginal, uneducated, the sick, infirmed, and afflicted, and mentally unstable; cf. Matthew 4:24-5:1); where those who mourn for lack of recourses; and, where the meek, that is the powerless, have the kingdom, will be comforted, and shall inherit the earth.
+This is the kingdom to which the affluent, wealthy, and the advantaged, that is the powerful and resource-rich are invited.

 If these blogs and teachings benefit you in some way, please consider supporting the ministry of Christ Presbyterian Church in The Hill.
 Our church plant and ministry in the Hill is dependent on the kind and generous financial support from outside the Hill.
 The Hill is one of Connecticut's poorest and under-resourced, self-sustaining neighborhoods; we will be dependent on outside support for some time.
 Please consider supporting us with a one time donation or join us as a financial partner in ministry.